Apply now to join Transform this July 2021

 For companies and speakers wanting to be part of Transform’s stellar roster of speakers, sponsors, and partners, the application is now open.
 Interested companies should submit by January 14, 2021, to get an early review.

+Transform 2020, hosted virtually, had 3,000 registered attendees and more than 100K combined video views.
+This year, we already have C- and VP-level executives from the following brands confirmed to speak during the week-long event: Google, Salesforce, Intuit, Kayak, Yelp, eBay, Visa, Mastercard, PayPal, Pfizer, Goldman Sachs, American Express, Orangetheory Fitness, Commonspirit Health (Dignity Health & Catholic Health), World Economic Forum, Cigna, Humana, TD Ameritrade, US Defense Innovation Unit, Intel, IBM and more.

-We are looking for top AI brands and leading AI practitioners who have real-world experience with AI- and ML-driven business applications and who have demonstrated breakthrough results using their products and services.
+We are looking for top end-user brands and leading AI & data decision-makers who have real-world experience with IT and business applications that leverage these technologies and who have demonstrated breakthrough results.

-Attendees from across the globe can join online to hear from top industry experts on strategy and technology in the main application areas of AI/ML automation technology, RPA, data analytics, conversational AI, intelligent AI assistants, AI at the edge, IoT, computer vision, AR/VR, & robotics.
-Transform also features industry focused vertical tracks, which include case studies and insights from healthcare, finance, retail, manufacturing & security.
+Attendees from across the globe can join online to hear from top industry experts on strategy and technology in the main application areas of AI/ML automation technology, data, analytics, intelligent automation, conversational AI, intelligent AI assistants, AI at the edge, IoT, computer vision, AR/VR, & robotics.
+Transform also features industry-focused vertical tracks, which include case studies and insights from healthcare, finance, retail, manufacturing & security.

-We are also announcing the VentureBeat ‘Best Of AI Software Solutions’ (VB Boss) curated shortlists of AI technology products, which showcase the industry’s best tried & tested AI products and the coolest up and coming ones respectively, with the VB stamp of approval.
-Our team of AI experts will carefully select these and you will have an opportunity to view these products and interact with their makers live, all under one virtual roof.
+We are also announcing the VentureBeat ‘Best Of Software Solutions’ (VB BoSS), which are curated shortlists of AI & data technology products, showcasing both tried & tested industry-leading products as well as the coolest up and coming ones, with the VB stamp of approval.
+Our team of experts will carefully select these and you will have an opportunity to view these product demos and interact with their makers live, all under one virtual roof.

 For companies and practitioners seeking to showcase their AI-powered results, we encourage you to submit your case here.
 Speakers, sponsors, and partners will be selected on a rolling basis, with early submissions closing on January 14, 2021.
 For inquiries regarding Transform Week partnerships or sponsorships, please reach out to events@venturebeat.com directly.